The Heritage Center joins in the commemoration of the 250th anniversary of the Declaration of Independence with a year of exhibits and programs.

 April 17, 2026–March 27, 2027

 The American Revolutionary era was a time of tremendous upheaval, including in central and western Montgomery County, PA, and this evidence survives in stories.
 Some stories are known facts, and some might be anecdotal.
 This exhibit will use numerous stories that have been passed down to us as the basis for a “graphic novel.”
 Historical and anecdotal evidence will be presented to help exhibit visitors weigh fact and fiction, with an interactive device to help them determine their own answers.
-Partially funded by the Gladys Krieble Delmas Foundation.
+Additional funding from The Gladys Krieble Delmas Foundation.

 Revolutionary Fraktur